lobossl/todo/README.md

 # https://thetodolist.eu/

-- A simple to-do-list in vanilla javascript
+- A simple to-do-list in vanilla javascript!
-- Storing data to localStorage
+- Storing data to localStorage!
-- Works on all browsers
+- Works on all browsers!